What an exhilarating and complicated time to raise a child.

 Each child is unique and driven by innate capabilities and curiosities.

-Children naturally seek to understand the world.
+Children naturally seek to understand the world and be independent in it.

 Children are motivated from within by compassion, an urge to belong and contribute, and a pursuit of purpose through work.